 b.
 Credibility: The next step has to do with the believability of the source of the information.
 It was necessary to believe the source of the information.
 However, this as based on the trustworthiness and expertise of the informant selected.
 Therefore the credibility of the data heavily relied on the first step which has to do with the authenticity of the source and the interviewee.
 To maintain the credibility of the images retrieved from the internet archives, for example, the researcher relied on the elders of the royal family to authenticate the credibility of the aesthetic interpretations of the royal dress codes and dress accessories of the Kwahu chiefs obtained from internet sources.
-This strategy helped to eliminate any data that does not relate to the culture of the Kwahu people from the information retrieved through newspapers, internet sources, and other written documents (Ahmed, 2010; Hughes & Emp; Goodwin, 2014; Bhat, 2022).
+This strategy helped to eliminate any data that does not relate to the culture of the Kwahu people from the information retrieved through newspapers, internet sources, and other written documents.

 c.
 Representativeness: Finding the representativeness of the pictorial data and the artifacts (cloth and other dress accessories) of the Kwahu chiefs was also paramount.
 This was not however not challenging to achieve because each of the images and the verbal descriptions and interpretations were provided by credible and authentic elders purposively selected as respondents of the research.
-These interviewees are custodians of the traditions of the Kwahu people, therefore, provided authentic representativeness of the data retrieved from the royal album and other archival sources (Ahmed, 2010; Hughes & Goodwin, 2014; Bhat, 2022).
+These interviewees are custodians of the traditions of the Kwahu people, therefore, provided authentic representativeness of the data retrieved from the royal album and other archival sources.

 d.
 Meaning: Given the nature of the aesthetic interpretation and archival inquiry approach, there was the need to ascertain the meaning of the data retrieved from the diverse sources regarding the dress codes of the Kwahu chiefs.
 The images and descriptions provided by the elders were therefore carefully examined to understand both their physical aesthetics and sociocultural and traditional symbolism grounded on the culture and traditions of the Kwahu people.
-The researcher again relied on the knowledge of the informants selected from the royal family and elders of the community to provide accurate meanings and interpretations of the symbolisms associated with dress codes and traditional philosophies of the design elements found in the chiefs' regalia of the Kwahus (Ahmed, 2010; Hughes & Goodwin, 2014; Bhat, 2022).
+The researcher again relied on the knowledge of the informants selected from the royal family and elders of the community to provide accurate meanings and interpretations of the symbolisms associated with dress codes and traditional philosophies of the design elements found in the chiefs' regalia of the Kwahus.

-2.5 Concept of Regalia
+2.5 Defining Regalia

 Conventionally, regalia is viewed as a broad concept that constitutes all ornaments worn by chiefs.
-Ornaments such as crown, insignia, cloth, emblems, anklets, chains, talismans, bracelets and necklaces of royalty used by kings are considered as regalia.
+Ornaments such as crown, insignia, cloth, emblems, anklets, chains, talismans, bracelets and necklaces of royalty used by kings are conceded as regalia.
 In other words, regalia are mostly perceived as the traditional official garments accompanied by decorations, worn by kings to ceremonies.
 Addo et al. (2020) describe regalia as an epithet of social status which has been in existence with humanity since ancient times.
 Once mentioned, every mind is set on the highest office among a group of people in society.
 It is that distinct costume accompanied by various accessories which catapult traditional rulers to the apex of hierarchy in society.